braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/preview.md

 ### New message type {#new-message-type}

-When creating a "Custom Code" message, choose the new "HTML Upload with Preview" option as shown below:
+When creating a "Custom Code" message, choose the new "HTML Upload with Preview" option:

 ![Selecting HTML Upload with Preview for the "Custom Type" when creating a custom code in-app message.]({% image_buster /assets/img/iam-beta-html-dropdown.gif %})